CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 Visible and active only if Security Chip` is `Enabled`.

+!!! info ""
-?> Intel (R) Trusted Execution Technology is a hardware-based security foundation to build and maintain a chain of trust, to protect information from software-based attacks.
+    Intel (R) Trusted Execution Technology is a hardware-based security foundation to build and maintain a chain of trust, to protect information from software-based attacks.

 Possible options: